-- Keep batteries out of the reach of children. - If batteries are swallowed, seek medical attention immediately. - ENVIRONMENTAL NOTE Environmental damage caused by improper disposal of batteries
+- Keep batteries out of the reach of children. - If the cap and/or the battery compartment does not close securely, do not use the SmartKey any longer and keep out of the reach of children. - If batteries are swallowed, seek medical attention immediately. - ENVIRONMENTAL NOTE Environmental damage due to improper disposal of batteries